 Most Famous Girl names in the US You'll Love (2023)

-The Social Security Administration (SSA) publishes data on popular baby names in the United States based on the names given to babies who were issued Social Security numbers in a given year.
-This data is based on applications for Social Security cards and includes names that were given to at least five babies in a given year.
+The data about popular baby names in the United States are provided by the Social Security Administration (SSA) using the information on the given names of the babies who received the Social Security numbers in a particular year.
+This data is from the applications for Social Security cards and is names which were used to name at least five babies in any one year.

 Most Famous Girl names in the US You'll Love (2023)